-Counterparties will normally carry a minimum "A" rating from at least one of Fitch, Moody's and S&P. The counterparties will be entities with legal personality, typically located in OECD jurisdictions and generally limited to the major financial institutions in leading economies.
+Counterparties will be entities with legal personality, typically located in OECD jurisdictions and generally limited to the major financial institutions in leading economies.
 They will be subject to ongoing supervision by a public authority and be financially sound.
 A counterparty may be an associate of the Manager or the Investment Adviser which may give rise to a conflict of interest.
 For further details on the Manager's conflicts of interest policy please contact the Manager.